bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1108_class_vs_struct.md

 ## Lectures Notes
 ### Problem
   1. What's the difference besides inheritance?
-  2. When to use Struct over Class?
+  2. When to use Structs over Classes?

 ### Create Class
 ```swift